-If you’re interested in going keto (or low-carb) full-time, you’ve probably heard the term “macros” floating around.
+If you’re interested in going keto (or low-carb) full-time, you’ve probably heard the term “macros” floating around — but what are they?
 Many people are familiar with the idea of counting calories, less so with counting macros.
 Both practices help you to pay close attention to your relationship with food and how it impacts your fitness goals, but with very different benefits.
 Counting calories tells you how much energy you intake each day, while counting macros tells you how that energy is working in your body.

 More from SheKnows

 Macronutrients are the three ways that bodies produce energy from food.
 Toby Amidor, MS, RD, CDN, FAND award-winning nutrition expert and Wall Street Journal best selling cookbook author, breaks down what these distributions look like on a well-formulated keto diet.
 “Keto macros are fat (70-75 percent), protein (20-25 percent), and carbs (5-10 percent) of total calories.”